 The bears have to make sponges, pies, bread, cookies and then for the big finale, create a scrummy picnic!
 There is lots of fun throughout the story with lots of mistakes and mishaps along the way!
 Mia found it really funny when something was dropped or something didn’t turn out quite right as she knows it sometimes happens when we bake at home!
 She also loved the suspense of finding out who the weeks winner would be and was desperate to get to the last page and find out!

 We loved reading The Bear Cub Bakers story.
 Mia really enjoyed the rhyming verse and the fact that certain phrases are repeated at the end of each ‘day’, made the story even more enjoyable for Mia and once we had read the story through a couple of times, she started saying the phrases while reading along with me!
 The illustrations are lovely and detailed, with a lot of thought put into them.
 At the end of the story, there is a recipe page where you can create your very own cupcakes alongside the Bear Cub Bakers, which of course we did!
 Priced at £6.99, this book is well worth adding to your child’s book collection!
+You can also head over to Village Bakery to get all of your baking equipment.

 Disclaimer: we were sent a copy in order to write this however all opinions and views are honest and our own